Winter snow & ice is particularly hard for the homeless

-Wheeling’s homeless population has a portion of their day when there is option for shelter.
+Wheeling’s homeless population has a portion of their day when there is no option for shelter.

 The YSS Winter Freeze Shelter is open all night but closes at 7 a.m.